kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

   - *This planet requires you to be precise with convos, especially when spawning the Exchange cutscene.
 If the conversation with Sasquesh is done wrong, you will never get the cutscene and your run ends there.*

-- Party Convos: 5 -> 5,6  -> 7,7
+- Party Convos: 5 -> 5,6  -> 7,7 (-1 Alignment Point, Alignment Points so far = 33)
 - Take Kreia with you, and turn on Solo Mode
-- Bullies accost you: 4,2
+- Bullies accost you: 4,2 (+2 Alignment Points)
-- Begging Refugee: 1,4
+- Begging Refugee: 1,4 (+2 Alignment Points)

 - In the main area, take a right and head through the doors to the Refugee Sector.
-- 1 spam Ebon Hawk former owner
+- 1 spam Ebon Hawk former owner (+2 Alignment Points)

 - Turn on solo mode again, and run with MC
 - Exchange Thugs accost you: 4,2

-- In the main square, when you enter, talk to Geriel to get 4 DSP from him: 2
+- In the main square, when you enter, talk to Geriel: 2 (-4 Alignment Points, Alignment Points so far = 43)

 - Take the right side, then talk to Nadda (1 spam)
 - Head to the other side inside, take the right path and follow all doors to the right until you see Saquesh.